falconandrea/learnweb3-exercises/Initial-Coin-Offering/README.md

 - The price of one CD at the time of ICO should be 0.001 ether.
 - There should be a website that users can visit for the ICO.

-## How to deploy Whitelist contract on Goerli
+## How to deploy Coint contract on Goerli

+### You have to deploy before the NFT Contract to get the address to put inside the .env file

 ```batch
 # Create .env file